sahujyoti50/movie-app/README.md

 Movie-App

 Requirement Coverage:
 i.
-Movie-App is providing following features:
+Movie-App is providing the following features:
     1.When the app is loaded, a list of the movies is getting displayed.
-    2.User can order the movies by Year or Episode by selecting the option from select menu.
+    2.User can order the movies by Year or Episode by selecting the option from the select menu.
-    3.By click on a movie in the list, a detailed view of it is getting displayed in the right hand side of the application.
+    3.By clicking on a movie in the list, a detailed view of it is getting displayed in the right hand side of the application.
-    4.User can filter the movies by entering their name in the text input and it searches as user start typing.
+    4.User can filter the movies by entering their name in the text input and it searches as the user starts typing.

 ii.
-Accessibility has been achived by including following features:
+Accessibility has been achieved by including following features:
     1.By Structuring App With Semantic Markup.
     2.By Using Casing & Reserved Words.
     3.By Setting Page Title.